February 15, 2011 - Thousands of demonstrators gain control of the Pearl Square roundabout in Manama.

 October 27, 2011 - The United Nations Security Council votes unanimously to end military operations in Libya.
 The adopted resolution effectively cancels the NATO mission in Libya as of October 31, 2011.

-, or click here for more details in our Libya Civil War Fast Facts
+, or click here for more details in CNN's Libya Civil War Fast Facts

 Early February 2011 -